The Best Routes to Italy from the United Kingdom

 Calais – Reims – Troyes – Dijon – Lyon – Geneva – Turin – Genoa

 If you want the convenience of the fast French autoroute (motorway) all the way on your drive from England to Italy, and a straightforward trip, then this is the route for you.
 Utilising the Mont Blanc tunnel to get through the Alps is also also a good route if you’re heading for the Italian Riviera or driving to Tuscany from UK, but you’ll pay for the privilege with higher French motorway tolls and a hefty €46.30 one way for the tunnel.

 Rotterdam – Cologne – Coblenz – Ulm – Milan

 If you’re leaving from one of the eastern England ports, then travelling down through Germany is super cost effective as their autobahns are free of charge, unless you’re a commercial truck driver!
-If you’re travelling to Venice or Lake Garda, then head for Innsbruck from Ulm, and cross into Italy via the beautiful Brenner Pass for an extra €10 in toll fees.
+If you’re driving from England to Germany before travelling on to Venice or Lake Garda, head for Innsbruck from Ulm, and cross into Italy via the beautiful Brenner Pass for an extra €10 in toll fees.

 The Winter Route

 Calais – Reims – Troyes – Dijon – Lyon – Avignon – Nice – San Remo

 Almost all of the Italian border is mountainous.
 If you’re travelling to Italy in the winter but don’t fancy crossing the Alps to get there, then you need to drive right down to the Cote d’Azur on the south coast of France, and turn left.
 The coast road is simply stunning, and in winter won’t be rammed with tourist traffic.
 You’ll cross into Italy, just west of Menton on the infamous SS1 road, sections of which were used in a James Bond movie.